JasonLocklin/Dissertation/outline.md

 #### Augmentation and reduction are probably uniquely specialized.

 [+-gain is important distinction]Probably the most extensively studied dichotomy(?) of saccade adaptation is the difference between tasks that lengthen or shorten saccades.
 Over the storried history of research into the distinction, it has been referred to as augmentation and reduction, outward and inward adaptation, forward and backward adaptation, as well as potentiation and depression.
-Regardless of the terminology, the systematic intrasaccadic perterbation is nevertheless designed to cause either over-shooting or under-shooting of saccades relative to the targets, and over the course of training, inducing hypometria or hypermetria of saccades, even in the absense of target purturbations.
-Most saccadic adaptation research involves only one type, but experiments comparing the two have found important differences in both the neural structure and behavioral presentation of the two types of adaptation.
+Regardless of the terminology, the systematic intrasaccadic perterbation is nevertheless designed to cause either over-shooting or under-shooting of saccades relative to the targets, and over the course of training, inducing hypometria or hypermetria of saccades, even later, in the absense of further target purturbations.
+Most saccadic adaptation research involves only one type, but experiments comparing the two have found important differences in both the neural structure and behavioral presentation of the two types of adaptation [tk select from below paragraphs].

 [Why?
 Shortening is fatigue and may be special] There are a variety of reasons for oculomotor systems to become more error-prone.
 One particular, natural, cause, is both likely to be both ever-present and unidirectional in the error it produces.
 Muscular fatigue is presumably a major contributor to an organism's need for adaptive mechanisms.
 Unlike, for example, damage to a particular muscle, or other biomechanical changes, fatigue is always going to reduce saccadic amplitude, regardless of the direction of the saccade.
 It stands to reason that a "fatigue coping" system, because it is going to be continually engaged, may be different in some ways than the mechanisms for lengthening, or augmenting, saccades over time.
+In fact, its possible that part or even all of saccadic reduction could be accounted for by uncomponsated fatigue.
+Backward purturbations remove the error signal that engages anti-fatigue adaptation, and as a result, saccades may shorten as a result of fatigue rather than any particular active adaptive mechanisms.
+Beyond that, for whatever reason, normal saccades are hypometric [tk] .
+As a result, backward adaptation is unique in that occurs with target purturbations that either reduce the "error" in foviating the target stimulus [tk], or actually reverse the typical error signal by producing a hypermetric saccade.

 [Behavioral difference between shortening and lengthening]

 [Structural differences]

-The population response of Purkinje cells in the cerebellum seems to encode or influence the duration of normal and gain-increased saccades, but not gain-decreased saccades[@Catz2008].

 Saccadic augmentation and reduction  may involve distinct, in part at least, mechanisms, and have different purposes, See @Catz2008,